ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Limitations

 \section{Limitations}

-Firstly, the scales of LLMs involved in this work, including 7B and 13B, are relatively limited.
-For more comprehensive studies, both small-scale models (e.g., 2B or less) and huge-scale models (e.g., 70B or more) are supposed to be tested.

-Next, we only focus on the sparsity-based acceleration of step (2) and step (3) of FFN, leaving a considerable ratio of LLM computation unoptimized.
+Firstly, more comprehensive studies on huge-scale models (e.g., 70B or more) should be included in the future given sufficient computing resources.
+Moreover, we only focus on the sparsity-based acceleration of step (2) and step (3) of FFN, leaving a considerable ratio of LLM computation unoptimized.
 Actually, there already exist preliminary works in the sparsification of the attention layers~\cite{shen2023study,wortsman2023replacing}.
-For future works, we will continue to explore how to introduce and enhance sparsity in FFN step (1) as well as the attention layer.
+Methods such as pruning and low-rank decomposition may also be helpful in optimizing the FFN step (1)~\cite{ji2024featurebased}.
+For future works, we will continue to explore how to introduce and enhance sparsity in the attention layer as well as the acceleration issue of the FFN step (1).

-Finally, although the step number of training stages can be easily determined through the validation loss or performance, it is still quite empirical and expensive to search for the best group of peak regularization factors.
-In the future, we will try to find the quantitative relationships between the sparsity and the $L_1$ regularization factor.
-In this way, it will be much easier to locate proper factors according to the target sparsity.